 - R v F (2016): Represented a youth accused of attempted murder following a group attack on a bus.

 - R v M (2011): Murder of a man in the car park of a public house.

 - R v V (2010): Conspiracy to murder a man in an attempted ‘honour killing’ using sulphuric acid.

 Serious Sexual Offences

-Stan has represented clients accused of all manner of sexual offences including offences against vulnerable adults and children.
+Stan has represented clients accused of all manner of sexual offences including offences against adults and children.
 He has completed the Vulnerable Witness Training Course and is experienced in cross-examining vulnerable witnesses in cases involving allegations of serious offences.

 - R v P (2016): Represented a University Professor accused of serious sexual offences including attempted rape, against his best friend’s 8 year old daughter.

 - R v JS (2015): Acted for a defendant alleged to have attacked one woman in a park and whilst on bail for that offence, raped a prostitute.

 - R v G (2009): 16 year old defendant acquitted of 6 counts of rape at knifepoint and one count of sexual activity with a child alleged to have been committed against three complainants.

 - R v A (2006): Defendant accused of historic rape and indecent assault.